h5bp/movethewebforward/README.md

 ## Contributing

 Do you have some ideas for ways that all developers—from the seasoned professionals to those donning their first blue beanie—can get involved, learn more, and help move web standards forward?
-[Chime in here](https://etherpad.mozilla.org/igotmybeanie) or look at the github issues!.
+[Chime in here](https://etherpad.mozilla.org/igotmybeanie) or look at the GitHub issues!
 We'll be adding new ideas, resources and tasks regularly so feel free to check back often.

 ## IRC channel